 - Industry Knowledge – From industrial automation to fintech, the right angel investor will have extended experience and knowledge within your industry.
 They have been there, done that, and know how to avoid common pitfalls.
 They should also have a proven track record of funding successful startups.

-- Network Size – A good angel will have a strong investment and business network that you can tap into for additional capital as well as supply chain partners and even potential customers.
+- Network Size – A good angel will have a strong investment and business network that you can tap into for additional capital as well as supply chain management partners and even potential customers.

 - Personality – Do you get along with them?
 Would you mind having them as your ‘boss’?
 You’ll likely be working fairly closely in the early stages of your relationship, so make sure it’s someone you generally like.